C09 Epiphany

 WANTING TO SHARE THE GOOD NEWS

-One cannot experience the liberating grace of God in Christ Jesus and not want others to share it.
+The Good News is for sharing.
+One cannot experience the liberating grace of God in Messiah Jesus and not want others to share it.
 It is good news.
 Always good news.
 It is not our task to ram Christianity down the throat of others; but we cannot but help to want them to have the chance to delight in it.

-Again, no one has expressed this better than Charles Wesley:
+No one has expressed this better than Charles Wesley:

 O that the world might taste and see